-Other income: Other income represents revenues generated by NBC, as well as revenues derived from operating units that cannot be aggregated with other business segments, and one-time recoveries or gains on qualified investments.
-Revenue is recorded when there is pervasive evidence of an agreement, the related fees are fixed, the service, and or product has been delivered, and the collection of the related receivable is assured.
-Other income particular to NBC include the following components:
+Other income: Other income represents revenue generated by NBC, as well as revenue derived from operating units that cannot be aggregated with other business segments, and one-time recoveries or gains on qualified investments.
+Revenue is recorded when there is pervasive evidence of an agreement, the related fees are fixed, the service and/or product has been delivered, and the collection of the related receivable is assured.
+Other income particular to NBC includes the following components:

-- Receivable fees: Receivable fees are derived from the funding (purchase) of receivables from finance clients.
+- Receivable fees: Receivable fees are derived from the purchase of receivables from finance clients.
 The Company recognizes the revenue on the date the receivables are purchased at a percentage of face value as agreed to by the client at which time the Company takes ownership of the receivables.
-The Company also has arrangements with certain of its clients whereby it purchases the client's receivables and charges interest at a specified rate based on the amount of funds advanced against such receivables.
+The Company also has arrangements with certain of its clients whereby it purchases the client's receivables and charges an amount in lieu of interest at a specified rate based on the amount of funds advanced against such receivables.
 The funds provided are collateralized and the interest income is recognized as earned. - Late fees: Late fees are derived from receivables the Company has already purchased that have gone over a certain period (usually over 30 days) without payment.
-The client or the client's customer is charged a late fee according to the agreement with the client. - Billing fees: Billing fees are derived from billing-only (non-finance) clients.
+The client or the client's customer is charged a late fee according to the agreement with the client. - Billing fees: Billing fees are derived from billing-only or receivables management (non-finance) clients.
 These fees are recorded when earned, which occurs when the service is rendered. - Other fees: These fees include annual fees, due diligence fees, termination fees, under minimum fees, and other fees including finance charges, supplies sold to clients, NSF fees, wire fees and administration fees.
 These fees are charged upon funding, takeovers or liquidation of finance clients.
 The Company also receives commission revenue from various sources.

-The detail of total operating revenues included in the condensed consolidated statements of operations is as follows:
+The detail of total operating revenue included in the condensed consolidated statements of operations is as follows for the three and nine months ended: